skip to content

 The project is led by Dr Frisbee Sheffield who is supported by Dr Rosanna Omitowoju and Professor James Warren.

-Our first collaboration is with Classicists and Philosophers at the University of Ghana.
+Our first collaboration is with Classicists and Philosophers at the University of Ghana and the University of Cape Coast, Ghana.
 Classicists in Ghana are at the forefront of liberating the subject from its colonial past and Ghana remains the only country in West Africa where Classics is studied in two public universities (the University of Ghana since 1948, and the University of Cape Coast since 1963).
-Developing new connections with Ghana promises to open up new possibilities for research and teaching, which will be beneficial for both parties: we need to invest in intercultural dialogue to diversify the discipline and to investigate mechanisms for widening access for African students.
-Furthermore, they need support in their efforts to strengthen the discipline.
+Developing connections with Ghana promises to open up new possibilities for research and teaching in our discipline: in the UK, we need to invest in more and better intercultural dialogue – appreciating new and distinctive approaches to the subject from our Ghanaian colleagues promises to fuel new research avenues and to diversify the discipline; to that end, we need to investigate mechanisms for widening access for African students and to start collaborations with colleagues beyond borders.

 The Collaboration so far